 Searching: No Search Term , Filtered By Category: "Testing", Category: "Browsers", Category: "DevOps"

-Eleven APIs have been added to the ProgrammableWeb directory in categories including Sports, Data Mining, and Networking.
-Highlights include the Threat Stack API for cloud security operations monitoring, and the Entity Digital Sports Cricket API.
+Eighteen APIs have been added to the ProgrammableWeb directory in categories including COVID-19, DevOps, and eCommerce.
+Highlights include another ten APIs for Coronavirus data, and the MantisBT API for integration with the bug tracking software.
 Here's a rundown of the latest additions.

 Last week, Google announced Coronavirus-related delays to Chrome OS release dates.
 Those delays have now changed to abandonment (or version skipping).
 In production environments, Google Chrome will now go from 81 to 83 as work on the M82 has been officially abandoned due to workforce changes.

 Today, API security provider and creator of REST API DevSecOps tooling, 42Crunch, announced the launch of their new REST API Static Security Testing extension for Microsoft Azure Pipelines.
 This extension enables companies to enforce secure API design right from their CI/CD pipeline.

 Fourteen APIs have been added to the ProgrammableWeb directory in categories including Big Data and Financial.
 Highlights include the PatherizerEV API for providing route optimization for electronic vehicles, and ScopeMaster API for software requirements analysis.
 Here's a look at what is new.

 The latest version of Google's Chrome browser packs in a bevy of new features for developers and users alike.
 The two big additions are support for augmented reality and hit-testing thanks to new APIs, as well as web NFC for mobile.
 As always, there are lots of smaller changes to the browser.